enumerbs/Project3-Group6/README.md

 3. Data Load – insert the transformed data into a SQL database.
 Data Display
 Flask API – develop a Flask API to serve the data in JSON format.

+## Ethical Consideration
+The project utilizes publicly available, open-source datasets from trusted organizations such as the World Bank.
+We carefully verify the accuracy and reliability of these datasets before incorporating them into our system.